Checking into a new hotel inspires a sense of adventure when traveling. These hotel novels offer that same rush of excitement!

 We like to listen to books as a family when we are in the car together or doing a puzzle.
 The standout book for me this month was Winterhouse.
 It’s such a fun hotel novel!

-This middle-grade mystery was as enthralling to me as it was to my boys.
+This middle grade mystery was as enthralling to me as it was to my boys.
 I loved the slight bits of magic in the story and the captivating setting of an expansive ski hotel on a snowy mountain at Christmas time.
 If you love a cozy mystery book for a 10-year-old, pick this one up!
 We also included this in our list of paranormal books and it is one of the best.

 This recently banned book tells the story of Mia and her family who are immigrants from China.
 Mia’s struggles to be successful in America are met with the divide between classes in her school, the racism she faces, and her family’s quest to make ends meet.